Just Stick to the S’nip

 …There is an abundance of recreation opportunities at Shenipsit State Forest.
 The two primary attractions are the wonderful hiking along the Blue-Blazed Shenipsit Trail which passes over Soapstone Mountain and the amazing views from the Soapstone Mountain observation tower.
 While the original fire tower is long gone, today’s tower stands specifically for the public’s recreational viewing.
 As one of only two observation towers in Eastern Connecticut (the other being the monument at Fort Griswold State Park in Groton), the vistas afforded from this vantage point are spectacular as visitors can take in scenes from the Connecticut River Valley to the Springfield skyline.

 Who were these kids?
 Where did they come from?
 How did they get here?
 (And props to them for not being at home on the couch Snap Chatting their friends.)
-This trail is quite nice and well-cleared.

 I passed an old man smoking pot while walking his dog.
 Keep it real, Stafford.
 We chatted about the kids on the pond and he was very nice, as was his dog.
 He referred to the little bump south of the pond off of Avery Road as “Heart Attack Ridge.”
 I found that to be a bit of an exaggeration.